 University and Federal Student Loans:

-- On October 19, 2021, a new law was signed guaranteeing in-state tuition for all Rhode Islanders regardless of immigration status.
+- Rhode Island guarantees in-state tuition for all Rhode Islanders regardless of immigration status.
+Conditions apply.
 Conditions apply.
 More information here.

 - Federal student loan repayments are paused through sixty days after June 30, 2023, or resolution of pending litigation, whichever is first.
 More information here.
 During this time, the loans will have a 0% interest rate and qualifying non-payments will count toward the income-driven repayment plan.
 The suspension does not apply to private loans, and it will not reduce the overall balance owed.